pclalv/crystal-key-item-randomizer/README.md

 ### logic

+- options to improve the Radio Tower rocket section:
+  - reach out to ShockSlayer (on discord?) about adding level scaling for the rocket sections?
+  - enable rocketless, but force that lance gives only one useful key item, max
+  - figure out what level people are at after the 7th gym and buff radio tower rocket levels to somewhere between their current levels and the average player level.
+    - Snowbear: "I’d say no more than low 30s typical grunts.
+At most executive at Sabrina level lol.
+Probably aim for level 45 highest for executives."

 ### binary patching

+- allow the player to escape from the Goldenrod Underground via the Department Store
+  - there are map tiles that get repositioned if and only if the player talks to the director in the basement. those tiles should be reposition if the player beats the radio tower section.
 - randomize which janine is the real janine in fuchsia gym
 - QOL
   - currently the player has to surf from Cinnabar to Fuchsia to clear